My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 There are loads of wonderful places to visit in Pembrokeshire

-Rather than give you a day-by-day itinerary, I’ve listed them in order of travel in a clockwise direction from south to north, with a suggested amount of time to spend at each place.
-That way you can work out your own schedule depending on your preferences.
+This day-by-day Pembrokeshire itinerary works in order of travel in a clockwise direction from south to north, starting in Tenby and ending in Fishguard, with a suggested amount of time to spend at each place.

-Tenby is one of the most popular places to visit in Pembrokeshire.
 A buzzing seaside town, it does everything a holiday town should, with candy-coloured houses, three sandy beaches, cute seafront B&Bs and guesthouses, and plenty of shops selling local fudge, sweets and buckets and spades.

 Tenby Harbour, Pembrokeshire, Wales